Saif-Shines/imposter-checker-app/README.md

 # Imposter Checker App

-### Motivation
-Sorry, I couldn't come up with a nicer name for the app.
-But here's how I got into hackathon.

-- It's been 1.5 years since I graduated from my college.
-I quickly learnt, now I need to start paying my education loan.
-I simply want to repay it.
-So I chose to participate in the hackathon.
-- With 1.5 yrs of experience I learnt Javascript and building apps on Freshworks Developer Platform.
-I anticipated to put my skills to action which is the next reason I participated in this Hackathon.

 ### What does this app do?

 It is an web app that runs on a ticketing tool called [Freshdesk](https://freshdesk.com/).
 Any employee that is expected to solve tickets can use this app to keep their session imposter free.
 Did you forget logging out?
 Is your session still active?
 No worries :-)